pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 You need the 64-bit version of one of these Debian or Ubuntu versions:

 - Debian 10 (Buster) LTS
-- Debian 9 (Stretch) / Raspbian Stretch
+- Debian 9 (Stretch) LTS / Raspbian Stretch
-- Debian 8 (Jessie) / Raspbian Jessie
+- Debian 8 (Jessie) LTS / Raspbian Jessie
 - Ubuntu 20.04 (Focal Fossa)
 - Ubuntu 18.04 (Bionic Beaver)
 - Ubuntu 16.04 (Xenial Xerus)